fhamborg/NewsBirdServer/README.md

 * add a documentation how to setup the tool
 * remove code that is not required any longer in the final version of NewsBird

-If you have any question until then, just send a mail to felix.hamborg@uni-konstanz.de.
+If you have any question until then, just send an email to felix.hamborg@uni-konstanz.de.